integrityhu/Homework4Nfc/README.md

 java -jar Homework4NDef-1.0-SNAPSHOT.jar

-It is tested with ACR122U and Mifare Ultralight C
+It is tested with ACR122U and Mifare Ultralight C on Windows 10

 # Write code to tag
 Add NDef(JSON) text below and press "Küldés" button to write to tag.